Chislehurst: Governance

-The Chislehurst civil parish formed an urban district of Kent from 1894 to 1934.
-In 1934 it became part of the Chislehurst and Sidcup Urban District, which was split in 1965 between the London boroughs of Bromley and Bexley.
-Chislehurst Ward has three councillors on Bromley Council: the first non-Conservative party candidates returned for the ward were Chislehurst Matters members elected in 2022.
+In 1894 the civil parish of Chislehurst became part of Bromley Rural District, in 1900 Chislehurst became an urban district of Kent, the district only contained the parish of Chislehurst.
+On 1934 the district and parish were abolished to form Chislehurst and Sidcup Urban District and parish, part also went to Orpington and Bromley.
+Chislehurst and Sidcup was split in 1965 between the London boroughs of Bromley and Bexley.
+At the 1931 census (the last before the abolition of the parish), Chislehurst had a population of 9876.
+Chislehurst ward has three councillors on Bromley Council: the first non-Conservative party candidates returned for the ward were Chislehurst Matters members elected in 2022.

 Demographics

 As of 2021, Chislehurst is recorded as having a population of roughly 15,600.
 35.3% of people in Chislehurst were recorded as being between the ages of 35 and 59, below the borough average of 36.4%.
 The largest religious group is Christian at 51.5%, above the borough average of 48.3%, with the second largest group being No religion at 33.8%, below the borough average of 37.3%.
 The largest ethnic group in Chislehurst is White, comprising 81.4% of the population, above the borough average of 76.5%, with the second largest being Asian/Asian British who make up 7.9% of the population, below the borough average of 8.3%.